huphtur/huphtur.nl/src/posts/2024-01-31-Eleventy-filter-to-turn-url-into-domain-name.md

 intro: yes
 tags: ["Nerdy Computer Stuff"]
 ---
-For a new site I'm working on I needed to convert a URL `https://howmanydaysuntilomloop.com/` into just the domain name `howmanydaysuntilomloop.com`.
+For a new site I'm working on I needed to convert a URL like `https://example.com/` into just the domain name: `example.com`.

 Originally I had a somewhat silly Liquid chain set up: